Kakamotobi/Learned/React/20-React-Router-Intro.md

   - Clicking on `<Link>` does not issue a GET request (hence, page doesn't refresh).
     - JS intercepts the click and executes client-side routing.
 - **`<NavLink></NavLink>`**
-  - Works like the `<Link>` component with just one additional featuer.
+  - Works like the `<Link>` component with just one additional feature.
     - We can style the `<a>` tags selectively based off of which ones are *active*.
   - Lets us stylize links to the page that the user is "already at" using the `activeStyle` (in-line) or **`activeClassName`** props.
   - Include the `exact` attribute to indicate that the `activeClassName` should only be applied when the path is matched to the current route.